thaov45/Karu/README.md

 # Karu
-A small desktop mobile phone control wifi car using NodeMCU ESP8266 that can avoid edge.
+A small desktop IoT based car using NodeMCU ESP8266 that can avoid edge.
 However, it would look too boring so I add expression to her through an OLED

 ---
 ### Working updates: